 What are we worried about?

-Is VR bad for kids?
-When it comes to children using virtual reality, the main reasons for concern seem to surround the possible damage the headset may cause to a child’s developing eyesight.
-Optometrists and scientists alike are worried that virtual reality might increase the risk of childhood near-sightedness – something which has been steadily rising in recent years with the increase of computer screen exposure among children.
-Although this may be a worry, many big players in the VR world are putting in the time and research to ensure it’s safe, fun and beneficial to children.
+When it comes to children using virtual reality, the main reasons for concern seem to surround the possible damage this tech may cause to a child’s developing eyesight.
+Optometrists and scientists alike are worried that virtual reality might increase the risk of near-sightedness in children – something which has been steadily rising in recent years with the increase of computer screen exposure among children.
+Although this may be a worry, many big players in the VR world are putting in the time and research to ensure it is safe, fun and beneficial to children.

-“Many big players in the VR world are putting in the time and research to ensure it’s safe, fun and beneficial to children.”
+“Many big players in the VR world are putting in the time and research to ensure it is safe, fun and beneficial to children.”

 “Let’s build more confidence in the health and safety side of it.”

-As well as Google, Oculus Rift sees VR as beneficial to children but remain wary due to its infancy.
-CEO, Brendan Iribe discussed the issues surrounding VR and child safety, stating that there is a need to, “build more confidence in the health and safety side of it.
+As well as Google, Oculus Rift see VR as beneficial to children but remain wary of this tech due to its infancy.
+CEO, Brendan Iribe discussed the issues surrounding VR and child safety before, stating that, “Let’s build more confidence in the health and safety side of it.
 And eventually, one day, we definitely want to have Oculus for kids, especially for educational use.”

-With any new tech, there’s always going to be a few teething problems.
-Guidelines are established for a reason, to protect and keep users safe.
+With any new tech there are always going to be a few teething problems.
+Guidelines are established for a reason, that reason being to protect and keep users safe.
 As time goes on, these guidelines are likely to change.
 Smartphones were once a new tech, obviously, they have become so commonplace and are no longer considered a ‘new’ technology, people are less wary and guidelines are a lot less severe.
-Flash-forward 10 years and we could be just as relaxed about VR technology.
+Flash forward 10 years and we could be just as relaxed about VR technology.

-There are even those who argue that the optic technology that goes into a VR headset is not as bad for a child as that inside smartphones.
+There are even those who argue that the optic technology that goes in to a VR headset is not as bad for a child as that of a smartphone.
 In fact, there are some leading the pro VR cry in the world of vision too.
 One branch of thinking suggests that virtual reality can actually benefit optometrists and their patients.
 This tech may help diagnose problems early on, as some VR experiences are very similar to the tools used to treat those with faulty eyesight.

 VR and Ratings

-Ethical guidelines are also a hot topic of conversation in the virtual world.
+Ethical guidelines are also a hot topic of conversation in the Virtual world.
 VR, like many techs gone before, could expose a child to unsuitable or inappropriate content.
-There is genuine concern surrounding the censorship of VR experiences and it is likely to remain a divisive subject.
+There is genuine concern surrounding the censorship of VR experiences is likely to remain a divisive subject.
 But, as with many mediums, parental controls can be applied.
-YouTube, the go-to place for 360 video content, sets age restrictions on its videos and the majority of VR apps offer an age rating.
+YouTube, the go to place for 360 video content, sets age restrictions on its videos and the majority of VR apps offer an age rating.
 Utilise these tools and your child should be safer when using virtual reality.

-Apart from the general ‘newness’ of this tech, the lack of studies is understandable as, for obvious ethical reasons, it is hard to research anything involving children.
-So, for now, we have little to go on, other than some differing opinions from a handful of experts.
-Perhaps, only time will tell the true effects of VR on both adults and children, but in the meantime, it seems highly unfair to impose a blanket ban on VR for kids.
-If you follow the manufacturers’ guidelines and use common sense, then there’s no reason why your child can’t enjoy the wonderful world of virtual reality.
+Apart from the general ‘newness’ of this tech and the lack of studies, for obvious ethical reasons, it is hard to research anything involving children.
+So, it remains the fact that we have little to go on for now, other than a few differing opinions from a sprinkling of experts.
+Perhaps, only time will tell the true effects of VR on both adults and children, but for now, it seems highly unfair to impose a blanket ban on VR for kids.
+If you follow the manufacturers guidelines and use common sense, then there’s no reason why your child too can’t enjoy the wonderful world of virtual reality.